-The number of complaints received by the Board for the last five years has stayed relatively the same each fiscal year with an average of 1,910.
-There was a slight uptick in complaint for fiscal year 2023-2024, but that is indicative of in increase in duplicate complaints being submitted.
+The number of complaints received by the Board for the last five years has stayed relatively the same each fiscal year with an average of 1,910 complaints per year.
+There was a slight uptick in complaint for FY 2023-24, but that is indicative of an increase in duplicate complaints being submitted.

 Over the past three years the Board has seen a decrease in the convictions or subsequent arrest notifications, especially during the last fiscal year.
-Even with a steady increase of applications and within the licensing population, the Board has been able to maintain and meet it enforcement performance measures.
+Even with a steady increase of applications and within the licensing population, the Board has been able to maintain and meet its enforcement performance measures.